 And when we feel good, our bodies and minds benefit.

 The mental and emotional benefits of hiking seem endless.
 Being in nature has positive influences that few other things in this world can give us to such a degree.
-While the complete list of the psychological benefits of hiking is big, below I outline some of the very best.
+While the complete list of the psychological benefits of hiking is big, below we outline some of the very best for your information.

 Now more than ever, many people are spending more than 7 hours a day using technology.
 This leaves a lot of room for information consumption.
 Likewise, there is little space for information creation.